temporalio/documentation/docs-src/cli/schedule/backfill.md

 ---

 The `temporal schedule backfill` command executes Actions ahead of their specified time range.
-Backfilling can be used to fill in [Workflow Runs](/concepts/what-is-a-run-id) from a time period when the Schedule was paused, or from before the Schedule was created.
+Backfilling fills in [Workflow Runs](/concepts/what-is-a-run-id) from a time period when the Schedule was paused, or from before the Schedule was created.

 Schedule backfills require a valid Schedule ID, along with the time in which to run the Schedule and a change to the overlap policy.